Sunwood-ai-labs/header_creator/docs/README.en.md

 ## 🚀 Project Overview

-Header Creator is a Python package that uses the Ideogram API to generate header images.
+Header Creator is a Python package that generates header images using the Ideogram API.
 It can be used both from a command-line interface (CLI) and from Python scripts.

 ## ✨ Key Features

 - Header image generation using the Ideogram API
-- Usable from both the command-line interface (CLI) and Python scripts
+- Usable from both a command-line interface (CLI) and Python scripts
 - Customization via a configuration file (`config.py`)